EMDR – Eye Movement Desensitization Reprocessing

 EMDR is recognized as a highly-effective and efficient therapy for the permanent elimination of the symptoms of stress and trauma.

-It was developed in the US in 1989 by American psychologist, Francine Shapiro, and is now recognized by many regulatory bodies in the UK, Europe, South America and the Middle East including:
+It was developed in the US in 1989 by American psychologist, Francine Shapiro, and is now recognized by many regulatory bodies in North America, UK, Europe, South America and the Middle East including:

 - The World Health Organization (2013)